Lingwulong: Description

 Lingwulong's remains belong to 7 to 10 individuals at different ontogenetic stages, and even include skull bones.
 Overall, nearly the whole skeletal anatomy is known.

 Autapomorphies (unique traits) that distinguish Lingwulong from other diplodocoids include highly elaborated ornamentation along the upper margin of the orbital area, occipital condyle with transversely wide articular surface and anterior dorsal vertebrae with slightly twisted metapophyses presenting a sub-circular pseudofacet on their tip.

 Some traits, such as morphology of cervical vertebrae metapophyses look intermediate between the derived dicraeosaurids condition and the plesiomorphic condition spread among flagellicaudatans.
 Unlike most other diplodocoids, which have square-shaped snouts in dorsal view, Lingwulong had a U-shaped snout.

 Classification

 Simplified cladogram of Flagellicaudata after Xu and colleagues (2018) is shown below:

+In their 2025 phylogenetic analyses, Mannion and Moore recovered Lingwulong as a sister taxon of Cetiosauriscus, being either outside the clade Flagellicaudata, which contains the Diplodocidae and Dicraeosauridae, or within Diplodocidae.

 Significance

 Geologic age

 Lingwulong has been considered the earliest known neosauropod and the oldest known diplodocoid.
 Prior to its discovery, the oldest known possible diplodocoids included "Cetiosaurus" glymptonensis from the late Bathonian and Cetiosauriscus stewarti from the Callovian, both from the United Kingdom.
 At the time of Lingwulongs naming, it was regarded as having been found in the Yanan Formation.
 At the time, the age of the Yanan Formation was poorly understood, but was considered highly unlikely to be older than the late Toarcian or younger than the Bajocian, yielding a midpoint age estimate of 174.15 Ma for Lingwulong.
 Subsequent research on the Yanan Formation dated it more precisely as Aalenian in age, largely between 174.0 and 171.7 Ma.
 However, the Lingwu dinosaur fauna has been argued to have actually come from the Zhiluo Formation, which would make Lingwulong substantially younger, Bathonian to early Oxfordian in age.